National curriculum changes are here.

 New Zealand’s education landscape is shifting beneath our feet.
 Between navigating massive curriculum updates, managing staff wellbeing, and grappling with the rapid rise of AI in our classrooms, school leaders and educators are being asked to redesign learning in real-time.

-The Kura Conference is where we move past the theory and hand you the practical blueprints.
+The Kura Conference is where we move past the theory and offer proven approaches and examples to help shape solutions that fit your context.
 This is a multi-streamed, high-impact summit designed to give you the strategic tools, technological literacy, and leadership resilience required to guide your kura into the future.

 Three Streams.
 Two Days.